botworld-wiki/beatburger.github.io/_bots/virus.md

 ---
 layout: bot
-contributors: "Kurt"
+contributors: "Kurt, Soft, O.J"
-updatedAt: "2021-12-16"
+updatedAt: "2021-12-23"

 title: "Virus"
 name: "Virus"
-description: "Epic Brawler: Virus has been strong ever since he's been introduced and does its job perfectly in any team that he's put in.
-He has beefy HP and disrupts the enemy team by making them fight eachother through hacking.
-This also means less damage done on your own team, but when used well with [Hypercharge](/hypercharge), can completely negate an enemy team's burst and use it against them. - Virus hacks into its foes, turning them against each other"
+description: "Epic Brawler: Having higher amount of health than usual in exchange of damage output reduction.
+Virus is considered one of the most viable bots in general.
+Virus performs extremely good in arena and can be a game changer, as well as helping clearing mega bot in danger zone.
+One of the effective ways to use Virus is spamming Hypercharge on it so that the bot can use its ult quickly.
+In the other hand, you can equip 2 or more rare ultimate cooldown boosters to help Virus casting its ultimate faster. - Virus hacks into its foes, turning them against each other"
 imageUrl: "https://cdn.discordapp.com/attachments/885544735794692146/885549560108306464/virus.png"
 breadcrumbs:
   Bots: "/bots"